Plantoo888/Enzo-s-BSE-portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GlpoLDxkqZ0?si=Yh8hLCsF_w85LSam" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   In my third milestone, I am making a cover for my components to make it more compect and make it look better.
 My bioggest challenge was soldering all my components to my perf board beacause it took a long time.
 Also, I had to  make sure all my compoenents were in the right place was a challenge too.
 I learned not to touch soldering irons and hot glue at Bluestamp engineering.
-One of my biggest triumphs here at bluestamp was finsihing my project.
-It was particulary triumpanh because it took me three weeks and I had to go through a few prototypes and update my code a bunch of times.
+One of my biggest triumphs here at bluestamp was assembling all my parts into my case.
+It was particulary triumphs because it took me a long time and a few prototypes to get my case right.
+Also, I got to use a bunch of hot glue, which is always satifsfying.
 In the end, I finshed my project and it works.
 I hope to learn how code better with C++ in the future.